+The daemon is started when the Oracle Application Server Integration Adapter for Tuxedo is installed.
 If for any reason you shut down the daemon, as described in "Shutting Down the Daemon" on page 6-6, you can restart the daemon as described in the following task.

-Note: The daemon is started on the OS/390 machine only.
+Note: The daemon is started on the platform where the Tuxedo workstation runs only.
 It cannot be started remotely using Oracle Studio.